cjphawes/hangman-project-three/README.md

 ## Future features to implement

-- A simple menu rather than an input method of choosing what to select, to make it more easy to navigate.
+- A simple menu rather than an input method of choosing what to select by letter, to make it more easy to navigate.
-- Allow users to have a multiple space username.
+- Allow users to have a multiple space usernames.

 ---